Sensory processing

 Support is offered at different levels depending on the child’s needs:

-• specialist support: a small number of children may need specialist input.
-This always involves an assessment
+- specialist support: a small number of children may need specialist input which may involve an individual assessment by the most appropriate professional

 Download the following documents for more information: